Aurelian-C/React-Summary_App/src/markdowns/08_React_&_optimization_techniques/Skipping_expensive_recalculations_with_useMemo.md

-# Optimizing with `useMemo()`
+# Skipping expensive recalculations with  `useMemo()`

-`useMemo` hook basically allows you to memoize (memoize means to store), any kind of data which you want to store, just like `useCallback` does it for functions.
+`useMemo` hook basically allows you to memoize (memoize means to store) any kind of data which you want to store, just like `useCallback` does it for functions.

 ==`useMemo` is a React hook that lets you cache the result of a calculation between re-renders==.